All Products

 }

-If you use an Alibaba Cloud Container Service for Kubernetes (ACK) cluster, you can also view access logs in the ACK console.
+If your workloads run in a Container Service for Kubernetes (ACK) cluster, you can also view access logs through the ACK console:

 2. On the Clusters page, click the name of the target cluster.
-In the navigation pane on the left, choose Workloads > Pods.
+In the left-side navigation pane, choose Workloads > Pods.

-3. On the Pods page, click the name of the target pod, and then click the Logs tab at the bottom of the page to view the access log.
+3. On the Pods page, click the name of the target pod, and then click the Logs tab to view the access log.

 Set the log output format